dalalstreet-ai/news-sentiment-python/README.md

-# News Sentiment Data SDK
+# Dalalstreet.ai - News Sentiment Data Python SDK

 The News Sentiment Data SDK is a Python package that allows you to interact with the News Sentiment Data API.
 The SDK provides an easy-to-use interface for fetching news sentiment data related to specific stocks from the API.